hightail/wilson-api/concepts/routing/routing.md

 ## <a name="handleRouteChange"></a>handleRouteChange(currentRoute, routeOptions, routeInfo)

 Handles application logic before a route change is fulfilled.
-Returns a promise that will determines whether routing continues or is cancelled.
+Returns a promise that determines whether routing may continue.
 A resolved promise means routing should continue normally, a rejected promise will stop the current route from completing.

-This method accepts three important params:
+This method accepts three parameters:

 * *currentRoute* - The URL path of the current route
 * *routeOptions* - All data and options properties from the current route